felwal-edu/dh2642-flowerfield/README.md

   - `userUtils.js`.
 Some utility functions that display errors when user inputs wrong information.

-- _plugins_
+- plugins/

   - `veutify.js`.
 Creates a Veutify instance.

   - `webfontloader.js`.
 Defines a function for loading web fonts.

-- _views_
+- views/

   - `app.js`.
 Defines the base HTML to be injected into `index.html`.
 It uses router links to show the right page.

   - `collectionView.js`.
 Displays the user's collected plants, sorted by name and grouped by genus.

   - `detailView.js`.
 Used in `collectionView.js`.
 Displays a selected plant in the collection as an overlay, showing some additional information about the plant via the Wikipedia API.

-  - `dialogueView.js`.
-Used in `uploadView.js`, displays an overlay with information and a message about the upload status of an image.
+  - `dialogView.js`.
+Displays a classic dialog, with title, message and buttons.

   - `emptyPageView.js`.
 Used in `collectionPresenter.js`.
 Displays a empty page for users with nothing in their collections.